simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 - **BitBucket Wiki**: It includes a built-in **wiki system** for documentation, keeping your project's knowledge base accessible.

-- **BitBucket Deployments**: Streamline your **deployment processes** for applications, ensuring a seamless development experience with deployment dashboards and environment tracking.
+- **BitBucket Deployments**: simplify your **deployment processes** for applications, ensuring a smooth development experience with deployment dashboards and environment tracking.

 ### BitBucket 2026 Enhancements